Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/10_Support.md

 -->

 <!-- GENERAL More general version -->
-EuroHPC has also granted the EPICURE project that starts in February 2024 to set up a network for advanced L2 and L3 support across EuroHPC centres.
+EuroHPC has also granted the EPICURE project that started in February 2024 to set up a network for advanced L2 and L3 support across EuroHPC centres.
 At the time of the course, the project is still in its startup phase.
 Moreover, this project is also so small that it will have to select the problems they tackle.